Organizational purpose matters because it

 Purpose-Driven Companies Also Drive Employee Engagement

-Pride in organization is one of the top three drivers of employee engagement (Link to DC blog, Every Manager’s Guide to the Fundamentals of Employee Engagement).
+Pride in organization is one of the top three drivers of employee engagement.
 We measure it in terms of brand and reputation, mission and goals, culture, and core values.

 Every CEO knows that mission, in and of itself, doesn’t lead to outstanding performance.
 But employee engagement does.
 And the difference between fully engaged employees and all others on the question of organizational mission and core values is amazing.